Post, Jonathan F S

 A.B.
 Amherst College, 1970; Ph.D.
 University of Rochester, 1976.

 On the faculty at Yale in the late 1970s, Jonathan Post joined the UCLA English Department in 1980, where he has served as Chair of the Department and has twice been Interim Dean of Humanities.
-He is the founding and current Director of the UCLA Summer Shakespeare Program in Stratford and London.
+He is the founding Director of the UCLA Summer Shakespeare Program in Stratford and London.

 He has held fellowships from The Folger Shakespeare Library, The National Endowment of the Humanities, The Bogliasco Foundation, and the John Simon Guggenheim Memorial Foundation.